Founder & Chairman, Israel Ride

 Chief Executive Officer, Friends of the Arava Institute

 Miriam S. May most recently served as the Director of Institutional Advancement at Harvard Hillel.
 Previously she served as the founding Managing Director of the Advanced Leadership Initiative at Harvard University and as Executive Director of the Susan G. Komen Foundation of Massachusetts.
 Previously, she lived in New York City and was a Vice President at Citibank.
 Miriam has an MBA from the Wharton School, University of Pennsylvania and a BS in Labor Relations/Organizational Behavior from Cornell University.
 She is married to Shaye Cohen and they have four children.

-Communications and Development Associate, Friends of the Arava Institute
+Chief Development Officer, Friends of the Arava Institute

 Rachel Kalikow comes to the Friends of the Arava Institute with over 20 years of experience in development and community outreach.
 Most recently, she spent nearly seven years as the Director of Community Outreach at Gann Academy in Waltham, MA.
 She has held development roles for Foundation for Jewish Culture, Jewish Women’s Archive, Facing History and Ourselves, and the New Israel Fund.
 After supporting friends who have participated in the Israel Ride, Rachel is excited to join the Israel Ride staff team and see the Ride firsthand!

 The Israel Ride is a fully supported event.
 We provide a full support-and-gear (SAG) service on the road.

 In addition to our staff, each of our three riding groups has its own mechanics, pace cars, sweep bus, medical personnel, and photographers.
 Crew teams help with rest stops and riding.
 Lead riders pace (in front) and sweep (in back) each group as well as provide general bicycle support.
 Tour guides accompany each group to provide education at rest stops.